lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Models
 ------
+'Models'
+The Models tab facilitates straightforward model serving.
-In the 'Models' tab, you can easily serve models.
-You can store desired data, such as input data for model serving and model training data, in the model folder.
-To quickly start the service, click the 'Model serving' button in the control column.
-Let's try pressing the 'Model serving' button in the 'model_folder' folder.
+You can store the necessary data, including input data for model serving and training data, in the model folder.
+To initiate the service, click on the 'Model serving' button located in the control column.

+Following method is to serve model by pressing the 'Model serving' button in the 'model_folder' directory.

 .. image:: hover_model_serving.png
    :alt: Hover model serving